Berkshire Eagle Staff

 Taconic 169, Lee 170

 LEE -- The Wildcats learned all about turnabout.
 On Tuesday, Lee edged Mount Everett by a stroke, 179-180.
 Twenty-four hours later, the Wildcats were involved in another one-stroke match, only this time, they fell to Taconic.
-Both matches took place
+Both matches took place at the par-35 Greenock Country Club.

 "What can I say?" said Wildcat coach Tom McDarby.
 "In my six years here, I’ve never seen that happen to any team.
 We shot better than [Tuesday], but I think you’re going to see a lot of close matches this year."